wadoon/key/key/RefinityDoc/REFINITY_Documentation.md

 The three compartments at the bottom serve to declare pre- and postconditions of the model.

+Most GUI elements have brief tooltip help texts, so hover with the mouse over an element you do not understand and chances are good that you get help.

+The functionality of the toolbar buttons are (from left to right in the order of their appearance):

+- Create a new REFINITY model.
+Will open a new window.
+- Open an existing REFINITY model (*.aer file).
+Opens a new window if the current file is not fresh/empty.
+- Save the current REFINITY model (as an *.aer file).
+- Increase font size (useful for presentations).
+- Decrease font size.
+- Synchronize scrolling: If you scroll in one abstract program pane, the other one follows synchronously.
+Especially helpful if you "align" the input and output of your transformation rule, as in the picture above.
+- Start proof.
+Generates a KeY proof obligation, loads it into KeY and starts the automatic proof search.
+- Certify proof.
+Load an existing *.proof file and try to apply it to the current model.
+Reports success if the certificate could be successfully checked.
+- Exit.
+Closes the REFINITY *and* KeY windows.

 In the next section, we explain how abstract programs are specified; afterward, we move to the specification of pre- and postconditions.

 - [ ] Tooltips